-In December the P&F assisted our wonderful Senior College Co-Ordinator, Sarah Boulton, to hold the combined Year 6 and Year 10 Graduation.
-For the first time, the graduation was held at Mingara which was absolutely amazing.
-The night as always, was a huge success.
+In December the P&F assisted our wonderful Senior College Coordinator, Sarah Boulton to hold the combined Year 6, Year 10 and Year 12 Graduation.
+We must thank Mingara for use of their amazing venue.
+The night was a huge success.
 Congratulations to all our graduates.
+Big thanks to all helped make the night amazing.

-We would like to thank Mark, Amanda, Vicki, Tina and all the staff for a wonderful year in such trying times.
+We would like to thank Mark, Amanda, Vicki, Tina and all the team for a wonderful year in such trying times.